equinor/xtgeo/docs/contributing.rst

     $ git commit -m "AAA: Your detailed description of your changes."
     $ git push origin name-of-your-bugfix-or-feature

-8. Submit a pull request through the Git website.
+8. Submit a pull request through the Github website.

 Writing commit messages
 -----------------------